 Now we can get down to business.
 Raiding you cookbooks is a good place to start.
 To embrace the added benefit of technology, you can start two new Pinterest boards.
 The first is for healthy & easy dinners that you would like try, and the other is for proven favourites that can go into regular rotation.
 By separating the two it will be easier to come up with a simple plan in a time crunch but you will also have some great ideas for when you want to mix it up a bit.
 As a new recipe become a favourite you can move it over onto that board.
 Here is a great Pinterest board to inspire you.

 6. KEEP TRACK OF FAVOURITES:

-Every family has thier no complaints meals.
+Every family has their no complaints meals.
 Meals that go over well every time and can be put into high rotation.
-Use our printable to keep track of these meals and always have them at your finger tips.
+Use our printable to keep track of these meals and always have them at your fingertips.
 By keeping a list of these favourites with your meal plan on the fridge, the job of planning the weeks meals can even be done by the little ones in the family.

 7. NOTE WHAT YOU RUN OUT OF:

 Seriously, there is nothing worse that a solid plan that gets thrown off the rails by a key ingredient that has run out.
 See step 3 & write items that are low but needed for the week on the grocery list section of that week's print out .
 Let the rest of the family know to do the same 😉 .